awsdocs/aws-tools-ado-vsts-user-guide/doc_source/cloudformation-create-update.md

 By default AWS CloudFormation saves the rollback triggers specified for a stack and applies them to any subsequent update operations for the stack, unless you specify otherwise\.
 If you do specify rollback triggers for this parameter, those triggers replace any list of triggers previously specified for the stack\.
 This means:
 + To use the rollback triggers previously specified for this stack, if any, don't specify this parameter\.
-+ To specify new or updated rollback triggers, you must specify all the triggers that you want used for this stack, even triggers you've specifed before \(for example, when creating the stack or during a previous stack update\)\.
++ To specify new or updated rollback triggers, you must specify all the triggers that you want used for this stack, even triggers you've specified before \(for example, when creating the stack or during a previous stack update\)\.
 Any triggers that you don't include in the updated list of triggers are no longer applied to the stack\.

 If a specified trigger is missing, the entire stack operation fails and is rolled back\.